MatthiasKunnen/space-engineers/scripts/WeldWall/README.md

 fit.
 The offset can be saved by running the `SAVE_OFFSET` argument.
 This information will be added to the custom data of the programmable block.

-The script still needs to know the exact amount of components it requires.
-Go to the calculator assembler and clear its queue.
-Now go the projector that has the blueprint loaded, scroll down, select the calculator assembler, and click send to assembler.
-Lastly execute the `SAVE_REQUIREMENTS` command.

 ## Start welding

 1. Make sure a blueprint is loaded and the blueprint info LCD reports the correct blueprint name